moogacs/docs.buf.build/docs/generate/managed-mode.md

 ## Background

 One of the largest drawbacks of Protobuf is the hardcoding of language-specific options within Protobuf definitions themselves.
-For example, consider the following `acme/weather/v1/weather.proto` file in the given file `tree`:
+For example, consider this `acme/weather/v1/weather.proto` file in the given file `tree`:

 ```sh
 .